Mission

 THINK also publishes essays on the art and history of poetry, as well as criticism and reviews, including a regular feature on literary prosody.
 While our essays often reflect extensive knowledge and scholarship, they are written for a broad range of non-specialist readers and are minimally annotated.
 When it comes to reviews, we publish individual and omnibus reviews of new collections of poetry.

 We occasionally publish literary fiction and creative non-fiction.
-(Please query the editors before sending reviews, fiction or creative nonfiction.)

 Who We Publish